-Tip #2 Buy LEGO Minifigures
+Tip #4 Buy LEGO Minifigures at LEGOLAND

 Don’t worry if you don’t have any Minifigs to trade or forget to bring some from home.
 You can buy Minifigures once you get to LEGOLAND.
 In fact, the Minifigure Market near the LEGOLAND entrance sells a set of three build-you-own-minifigs for about $10.
-It’s probably one of the best souvenir purchases at LEGOLAND because you can build/customize your own Minifigures and then trade them throughout you LEGOLAND visit.
+It’s probably one of the best souvenir purchases at LEGOLAND because you can build/customize your own Minifigures and then trade them throughout your LEGOLAND visit.

-LEGOLAND now sells the new Disney LEGO Minifigures for less than $5 per blind pack.
+LEGOLAND sells the new Disney LEGO Minifigures for less than $5 per blind pack.
 My little guy ended up buying 2 packs, one was Ariel which he wasn’t thrilled with.
 So we hunted all day and successfully traded her for an Alien from Toy Story.

-Tip #3 Trading for Disney LEGO Minifigures
+Tip #5 Trading for Disney LEGO Minifigures

 Even though the Disney LEGO Minifigs are fairly new, it is possible to trade for them.
 Just be patient and check with each shop/employee you come across.
 We didn’t see a lot of them but did find a few.
 We ended up finding C3PO with the Alien at the Sealife Aquarium shop.
 The next day we saw both Aladdin and Dash from the Incredibles available for trade just inside the LEGOLAND entrance.

-Tip #4 Where to trade LEGO Minifigures
+Tip #7 Where to trade LEGO Minifigures at LEGOLAND

-Be sure to stop in both the original LEGOLAND hotel and the new LEGOLAND Castle Hotel, the front desk will definitely have some to trade as well.
+Be sure to stop in both the original LEGOLAND hotel and the new LEGOLAND Castle Hotel, the front desk at both hotels will definitely have some to trade as well.

-Tip #5 How to Trade LEGO Minifigures
+Tip #8 How to Trade LEGO Minifigures

 Trading for LEGO Minifigures is super easy.
 Once you find one you’d like to trade for, politely ask the Model Citizen to trade.
 That’s it!
 The best part is you can trade over and over again all day long.
 It’s a souvenir and fun activity rolled into one!
-Bringing minifigures from home to trade is a great alternative to buying souvenirs and an easy way to save money on a LEGOLAND trip.
+Bringing Minifigures from home to trade is a great alternative to buying souvenirs and an easy way to save money on a LEGOLAND trip.

 Save On LEGOLAND California Tickets & Packages